 The game play and interactions between the auctioneer computer and the bidder computers are operational.
 All interfaces have graphical displays appropriate to the progress of the auction.
-The next step with my project is creating the save function and networking the participating computers.
+The program in terms of the visual and operational performance is close to in its final stage.
+The auction successfully saves for later use all of the bids, strategies, and wins of the experiment.
+The next step for my project will be to network the computers of the CS Lab so that the experiment can be run beyond the Auctioneer computer.

-Auctioneer interface
+Auctioneer Interface